PS-A/automate-the-boring-stuff-practice/README.md

 Chapter 19 - Manipulating Images\
 Learned about Pillow (PIL) module and how to manipulate images.\
-Practice projects regarding this as well.
+Practice projects regarding this as well.\
+Walking through OS to spot mainly photo folders, attaching watermark to images, \
+and creating bespoke seating cards for guests to a party.